LearnersGuild/partners/Operating-Model/Hiring-Process/README.md

 # Interview & Hiring Process

+## Philosophy

+Having a well-articulated interview process is good, but if people aren't educated as to _how_ to interview, the results from the process will be poor.

+Furthermore, in addition to finding a "fit" with a candidate, there are fairness and justice issues about which interviewers need to be aware.
+More information on these issues can be found in the section below titled "Ensuring a Fair and Just Process".

+When interviewing for "fit", we're trying to get a sense of how someone will (a) fit into the culture, and (b) perform in their role.
+Keeping this in mind, there are some basic guidelines that tend to lead toward better outcomes:

+- For culture fit, probing about someone's "interpersonal" skills and "motivational" skills is key.
+- For performance, probing about someone's actual skills is key.
+- Past success is a better predictor of future success than hypotheticals.
+As such, in general, backward-looking questions ("Give me an example of an accomplishment you're proud of from your current job.") are better than forward-looking questions ("What do you hope to accomplish here?")
+- Likewise, in general, specific questions ("Give me an example of an interpersonal interaction from your current job where you wish you could have a do-over.") are superior to abstract questions ("What are your weaknesses from an interpersonal perspective?")

+And, of course, it's always a good idea to review some [Sample Interview Questions](Sample-Interview-Questions.md)

 ## Stages

 Every candidate goes through three interviews that help us find the right person for the job.[^1]